Fresh look at the effects of gravitational tidal forces on a freely-falling quantum particle: Tidal forces in the inertial frame

 We have introduced here the proper-time derivative $\partial_\tau\psi$ by noting that $\partial_t\psi=\frac{{\rm d}\tau}{{\rm d} t}\partial_\tau\psi$ and that $\frac{\partial\tau}{\partial t}\approx1-r_s/r\approx1$.
 Note, also, that we have not introduced here the gravitational mass $m_g$ by hand as we did previously.
 The reason is that the time-dependence of the system we are going to obtain yields an expression that is already very involved even when identifying the two masses.
 Moreover, as we shall discuss below, in contrast to what we did so far, the appearance of the ratio $m_g/m_i$ in the final results in this section would not be altered much by ignoring the possibility of having $m_g\neq m_i$.
 Indeed, as we shall see, our results bring a new perspective by specifically setting $m_i=m_g$ and examining the outcome.

 Once more, we recognize in Eq.\,(\ref{FermiNormalSchrodinger}) the simple harmonic potentials along the horizontal $xy$-plane and the inverted harmonic oscillator along the vertical $z$-axis.
 In other words, we have a generic distinction between the vertical direction and the horizontal directions.
 The tidal forces along the former are due to the inverse-square law of gravity, whereas tidal forces along the latter are due to the geometric shape of the mass source.
 The difference with the previous section, however, is that here both potentials are time-dependent.
 The other difference is that the three gravitational potentials have now the same center along the three spatial directions.
 In addition, the wavefunctions are again separable into three independent pieces along the three different spatial directions.
-As such, and since finding the energy spectrum and the eigenstates of the inverted harmonic oscillator is more involved, as we saw in the previous section, we only need to focus on one of the two time-dependent simple harmonic oscillators in the $xy$-plane.
+As such, and since finding the energy spectrum and the eigenstates of the inverted harmonic oscillator becomes much more involved when attempting to solve the Schr\"odinger equation exactly the way we did it in the previous section, we only need to focus on one of the two time-dependent simple harmonic oscillators in the $xy$-plane.

 To be able to solve Eq.\,(\ref{FermiNormalSchrodinger}), we need first to examine the explicit expression of $r^3(\tau)$, which is given by solving the radial geodesic equation in the Schwarzschild spacetime\footnote{See, e.g., Ref.\,\cite{Lambourne} where the derivations leading to the radial geodesic equation in the Schwarzschild metric needed here is worked out in much detail.}.
 Within our approximation of nonrelativistic motion, we have $E\approx m_ic^2$, in which case the solution of the radial geodesic equation reduces to the Newtonian result,